ao22174/testrepo/README.md

 ## **Project Proposal:**

-Create a turn-based react.js-based game using a simple hex map, in which the player’s goal is to expand their single hex village into a megalopolis.
+Create a turn-based Unity-based game using a simple hex map, in which the player’s goal is to expand their single hex village into a megalopolis.
 Progression in the game is influenced by 4 resources that the player can obtain; food, wood, metal, and tech.
 Certain resources such as tech points are rewarded by correctly answering questions posed by the game - which are based on the questions posed in the Skills Build Getting Started Credentials.
 AI players will develop their own cities at a steady rate and will challenge the player.

 ## **User Stories:**